Kamila-Min/book-store_spa-app/Readme.md

 # Book Store App

-This is a Single Page Application (SPA) App in the format of a small online bookstore.
+This is a Single Page Application (SPA) in the format of a small online bookstore.
 Implemented with a transition between the main page and pages with book descriptions.

 # How to compile and launch